sueszli/blog/barrier pattern.md

 ## go

-not much to say – it's baked right into the language, works great and is pretty fast.
+not much to say – simple and effective.

 ```go
 package main